chuckthegoat/BingeTime/README.md

 # BingeTime

-PHP program that calculates the total runtime of a series
+PHP program that calculates the total runtime of a series .

-TODO
+TODO .
-Create GUI
+Make GUI less terrible
-Input sanitizing